 It has been almost 12 years since Frederica von Stade graced the cover of Classical Singer magazine.
 Since then, she has been hard at work creating new roles, teaching, performing, and helping young people from disadvantaged situations.
 In this latest interview, the legendary mezzo-soprano reflects on an epic career and shares her thoughts about opera today, motherhood, #MeToo, and her advice for an emerging generation of classical singers.

-Flicka is presenting at the CS Music Online Convention, May 25-30.
-Register to attend the Zoom classes at www.csmusic.info/convention.
+Flicka presented at the CS Music Online Convention, May 25-30.
+View her class at www.csmusic.info/convention.

 “Dazzling.”
 “Delightful.”
 “One of the most beloved musical figures of our time.”